ManuelZ/image-search-engine/README.md

 Additional descriptors, such as the HSV color descriptor mentioned in [PyImagesearch](https://www.pyimagesearch.com/2014/12/01/complete-guide-building-image-search-engine-python-opencv), are prepared for integration but haven't been incorporated yet.

-#### Note:
-Bag of Visual Words is no longer an effective method for finding similar images; it's primarily a learning exercise.

 ### Instructions

 Configure the path towards the local images in `config.py`.